speedata/publisher/doc/manual/doc/description-en/servermode.md

 (Experimental)

 When the speedata Publisher is started in the server-mode (`sp server`), it expects HTTP-requests on port 5266 (configurable).
+All of these API calls are experimental.
+So expect changes.

 ## `/available`